-During April beekeepers are encouraged to inspect their hives for exotic pests like varroa mite.
+During autumn beekeepers are encouraged to inspect their hives for exotic pests like varroa mite.
 Exotic bee pests are not present in Australia but have the capacity to devastate our honey bee industry if allowed to establish.

 The best way to inspect for varroa and other exotic mites is to carry out a sugar shake test.
-During April sugar shake your bees and the let us know the results of your test.
+During autumn, sugar shake your bees and the let us know the results of your test.

 Hives can be inspected using the sugar shake test.
 This method relies on the sugar particles separating the mites from the bee.
 This technique does not kill the bees.